nbyouri/blog/_includes/about.md

 -----------------------------------------------------------------------------
 Here's a list of properties that make pkgsrc (a binary package manager for pkgsrc) different from other package managers available for OS X:

-	- about 20 platforms supported ranging from FreeBSD to Haiku, Mac OS X, OpenBSD
 	- Precompiled packages from a trusted source
 	- Signed pacakges with GPG
 	- Dead simple makefiles